MSBradshaw/SeeNV/README.md

 # Usage

-SeeNV requires its conda environment in order to work, start the conda environment:
+SeeNV requires its conda environment to work, start the conda environment:

 `conda activate seenv`